Rapptz/discord.py/docs/migrating.rst

 Extension and Cog Loading / Unloading is Now Asynchronous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an extension to :ref:`migrating_2_0_client_async_setup` changes the loading and unloading of extensions and cogs is now asynchronous.
+As an extension to the :ref:`asyncio changes <migrating_2_0_client_async_setup>` the loading and unloading of extensions and cogs is now asynchronous.

 To accommodate this, the following changes have been made: